SarahAlhindi/DM_project/README.md

 8. company_size

 ### Finding and removing outliers
-Through creating a box plot to visualize outliers for numeric attributes (remote_ratio, salary_in_usd, and work_year) then removing them from the dataset.
+Through creating a box plot to visualize outliers for numeric attributes (remote_ratio, salary_in_usd, and work_year) then removing them to minimize noise and to get better analytical resutlts when applying data mining techniques.
 We noticed that remote_ratio and work_year have no outliers , while salary_in_usd have many exceptionally high values.